top of page

 Not because it’s my 'method', but because it’s human.

 And when someone feels seen, heard, and valued, the learning goes deeper.
-It becomes theirs.
+It becomes theirs, and that owership makes them feel empowered.

 Was this article inspiring and helpful?